Chymyst/jc-talk-2017-examples/README.md

-# jc-talk-2017-examples
+# Overview

-Code examples for the Chymyst presentations in 2017
+This repository contains the code examples for my `Chymyst` presentations in 2017.

 ## Presentation for [Scale by the Bay 2017](https://scalebythebay2017.sched.com/)